Claus-GS/WebInterface/README.md

 ### Styling

-Edit `static/style.css` to adjust layout, colors, fonts, and responsive breakpoints.
+- Edit `static/style.css` to adjust layout, colors, fonts, and responsive breakpoints.

 ### Adding Additional Printers
--Add new printer URLs and API keys in WebInterface.py -Fetch printer data in the update loop
+- Add new printer URLs and API keys in WebInterface.py
+- Fetch printer data in the update loop
--Emit new printer data via Socket.IO
+- Emit new printer data via Socket.IO
--Duplicate the printer section in index.html
+- Duplicate the printer section in index.html

 ### Update Frequency

-Modify the update interval in `WebInterface.py`:
+- Modify the update interval in `WebInterface.py`:

 `socketio.sleep(2)`